What It Does

 - Download WindowPin.zip from the link above

-WindowPin.appto launch - Grant the permissions when prompted
+WindowPin.appto your Applications folder - Double-click to launch — grant permissions when prompted

 Building from Source